pipam/pipam-apt/README.md

-# pipam-homebrew
+# pipam-apt

-A Chocolatey plugin for [Pipam](https://github.com/pipam/pipam).
+An apt-get plugin for [Pipam](https://github.com/pipam/pipam).

-Provides package management from Pipam for Chocolatey.
-Only for Windows (Chocolatey is a Windows-only package manager).
-Make sure you have Chocolatey installed before installing this!
-Also, this is a default platform plugin for Pipam, meaning that on the first startup of Pipam, if you're on Windows, this plugin will be installed.
+Provides package management from Pipam for apt-get.
+Only for Linux, specifically only for Debian/Debian-based (Ubuntu) distributions (apt-get is a Debian-only package manager).
+Also, this is a default platform plugin for Pipam, meaning that on the first startup of Pipam, if you're on a Debian system, this plugin will be installed.